 The course is scoped to give software engineers a first look under the covers of popular languages and their implementations.
 Compared to a typical compilers course, some of the details of compiler design are treated summarily, so as to afford more time building a stronger understanding of the general design of languages and operation of compilers and interpreters.

 This course assumes confident programming ability in any language.
-Some familiarity with computer architecture is also advantageous: those without an undergraduate computer science background are advised to take our Computer Architecture course before undertaking Languages, Compilers and Interpreters.
+Familiarity with computer architecture is also advantageous.

 Schedule and price

 This course will next run twice per week for 4 weeks in September 2017.
 The total price is $1,800.Apply now Still have questions?
 Contact us.

 After learning about languages and compilers with Bradfield, I feel like I have a massive head start in weighing and learning new languages.
 A language like Golang isn’t a complete black box to me any more; it’s statically typed, compiled, garbage-collected, and concurrency-enabled.
 Knowing how each of these aspects affect the programming experience gives me a grasp on large pieces of the language before even looking at its syntax.